Sweetener – Stevia & Monk Fruit Sweeteners

 Monk fruit sweeteners are derived from the small melon called luo han gu and are native to parts of southeast Asia.
 Like stevia, this is a calorie-free sweetener.

-While these sweeteners are derived from naturally occurring plants and melons, they are often chemically processed, and can be added to other ingredients.
-This processing does not impact the health outcomes or the safety of the final product.
+While these sweeteners are derived from naturally occurring plants and melons, they are often chemically processed to create a more pure and potent product.

 Using calorie-free stevia or monk fruit sweeteners instead of traditional sugar or other calorie-rich sweeteners can help improve health by reducing the number of calories consumed.